 Little Oink

-Kids’ corner, black board, toys and even a floral change table with spare nappies in case you’ve forgotten one…..we’ve all been there.
+Kids’ corner, black board, toys and even a floral change table with spare nappies in case you’ve forgotten one…we’ve all been there.
 Little Oink is a cute spot at Cook shops serving up Two Before Ten coffee with a perfect little kids menu.
 There’s a playground and oval nearby so it’s the perfect spot to get your caffeine hit before soaking up the sun with your bubba on a blanket.
-If you’re lucky enough for them to be snoozing in the pram, you can take a minute to relax out the front under the umbrellas.

 The Courtyard Cafe

-Not many people realise there is a myriad of fun activities for little ones at this iconic Australian establishment.
-The lovely Courtyard Cafe has lavish sweets, simple breakfast and lunch options with plenty of beverages that will keep you caffeinated and the kids happy.
-They have an entire space dedicated for dress ups and games.
-Located in the Museum of Australian Democracy, kids can engage with a big fuzzy felt wall, board games, story time room, a kindness café, listening pods and free craft activities in their PlayUP area every day from 9am – 4:30pm.
-This will certainly tucker them out!
+Hidden within the Museum of Australian Democracy, the Courtyard Cafe offers more than just lavish sweets and plenty of beverages that will keep you caffeinated.
+Kids can find an entire space dedicated for dress ups and games, as well as engage with a big fuzzy felt wall, board games, story time room, a kindness café, listening pods and free craft activities in their PlayUP area every day from 9am – 4:30pm.

 Kitchen Garden at Rodney’s

-Picturesque Pialligo, sometimes people forget about this little pocket of heaven.
-Rodney’s Plants Plus is an iconic nursery that has been selling amazing plants since 1974.
-The cafe was established in 1996 and is a popular meeting place for mothers groups.
+Nestled in Pialligo, Rodney’s Plants Plus is an iconic nursery and has become a popular meeting place for mothers groups.
 The Kitchen Garden at Rodney’s serves breakfast, lunch and an all-day menu with seasonal homemade meals and a range of delicious cakes, biscuits, slices and Devonshire teas.
-They have extended the seating out into the garden where there is a children’s playground featuring cubby’s, sandpits, slides, rocking horses and even a helicopter!
+They have extended seating out into the garden where there is a children’s playground featuring cubby’s, sandpits, slides, rocking horses and even a helicopter.

 LITTLE AMIGOS